 The Digital Society

-The Digital Society is a strategic research initiative at Østfold University College.
-This initiative aims at building a strong research profile that includes several different research disciplines.
-An important milestone for this initiative is to get a doctoral programme accredited at our institution.
+The Digital Society is an interdisciplinary strategic research initiative at Østfold University College.
+This initiative include research communities from all our faculties that represent different diciplines performing research relevant for digitalisation and society.
+An important milestone for the initiative is to get the doctoral programme Digitalisation and Society accredited at our institution.

-- investigate and develop digital tools and technology that will be put in use in different professions and in society in general
+- investigates and develops digital tools and technology that will be put in use in different professions and in society in general.

-- analyze the consequences of the technology-driven development that the society experiences through digitalization.
+- analyses the consequences of the technology-driven development that the society experiences through digitalisation.